 These small borekas, or borekitas, are made in the Sephardic-Greek style and are yet another recipe that I learned to make from my mother.
 There’s cheese both in the dough and the filling, making them a great source of calcium and an excellent snack for kids.–Orly Ziv

 Regardless of whether you consider yourself a diva of homemade pastry dough or not, some days you’re just not up to the task.
-But you can still have your borekitas—that is, your itty bitty borekas.
+But you can still have something similar to borekitas.
 Just purchase a package of frozen all-butter puff pastry (shhhhhhh!), roll it out ever so slightly on a lightly floured surface, and pretend nothing’s amiss.
 Don’t forget to toss the pastry package in the trash before guests invade the kitchen.

 - 2 cups self-rising flour, plus more for rolling